nharbo/FirebaseCoreMessaging/README.md

     iAd.framework
     StoreKit.framework
     ```
 - Remember *NOT* to add the Firebase.framework in list of frameworks
-  - Be aware that this way of implementing Firebase, won't necessarily guarentee you the newest versions - you need to keep your binary .json files updated, to get the newest version when running `carthage update`, and then hope that Google keeps these files up to date as well.
+- Be aware that this way of implementing Firebase, won't necessarily guarantee you the newest versions - you need to keep your binary .json files updated, to get the newest version when running `carthage update`, and then hope that Google keeps these files up to date as well.

 If in doubt of implementation, have a look at the [demoproject](https://github.com/firebase/firebase-ios-sdk) :-)